mulecraft-training-org/mc-Dhanusika-Datawave/README.md

 DataWeave allows users to easily perform a common use case for integration developers: read and parse data from one format, transform it, and write it out as a different format.

-### Datatypes
+## Datatypes
 The type system enables you to apply constraints to variables and function parameters.
-The supported data types include simple types such as 'String', 'Boolean', 'Number', and 'Date', as well as composite and complex types such as 'Array', 'Object', and 'Any'.
+The supported data types include simple types such as `String`, `Boolean`, `Number`, and `Date`, as well as composite and complex types such as `Array`, `Object`, and `Any`.

 ### Addition function
 ##### It helps in adding two integers